 Knowledge Enterprise leadership

-Woodbury is also the co-founder of HealthTell with Professor Stephen Johnston.
-HealthTell is a company based on a diagnostic technology called immunosignaturing and involves fabrication of large numbers of peptides or related heteropolymers on silicon wafers.
+An esteemed researcher, Woodbury has published more than 165 scientific works.
+He is an expert in the field of electron transfer and photosynthesis, and expanded his vast research repertoire as a human disease detective, co-founding HealthTell with ASU Professor Stephen Johnston.
+HealthTell focused on a diagnostic technology known as immunosignaturing, which involves fabrication of large numbers of peptides or related heteropolymers on silicon wafers.
 The resulting peptide arrays are the basis of a diagnostic platform that generates a comprehensive profile of circulating antibodies.

 In addition to his academic and research achievements, Woodbury is a senior member of the National Academy of Inventors and holds multiple patents, including four which are licensed, one optioned and several pending.
 He completed his PhD in biochemistry at the University of Washington and holds a bachelor’s degree in biochemistry from the University of California at Davis.